How to choose a health plan

 Premiums.
 This is the amount you pay for health insurance.
 You might pay it monthly, quarterly, or once a year.
 You have to pay it no matter what services you use.
 Your employer will collect your premiums from your paycheck.
 You might pay them directly yourself.

 Out-of-pocket costs.
 These include copayments (copays), deductibles, and co-insurance.
 These are costs you pay out-of-pocket for certain services.
 Your health plan pays the rest.
 You may have to pay a certain amount out of pocket before your health plan will start to pay for the cost of your care.
+Some health plans have a yearly out-of-pocket maximum cost that limits what you may have to pay in a year.

 Provider network.
 Many plans have a provider network.
 These providers have contracts with the plan.
 They provide services for a set price.
 Your out-of-pocket costs are lower when you use network providers.

 Freedom of choice.
 Some plans give you the freedom to make appointments with other providers.
-With other plans, you need to get a referral from your primary care doctor to see a specialist.
+With other plans, you need to get a referral from your primary care provider (PCP) to see a specialist.
 Many plans also give you the choice to use out-of-network providers, but at a higher cost.
 Keep in mind that premiums and out-of-pocket costs also may be higher in plans that allow you to see out-of-network providers.

 Paperwork.
 For some plans, you may need to file claims.
 If you have a medical savings account for out-of-pocket costs, you may need to keep track of your balance.
 You also may need to do some paperwork for tax purposes.